-Pension Contributions: Qualifying vs Total Earnings
+Qualifying vs Total Earnings for Pensions Explained

 What Are Qualifying Earnings?

-Qualifying earnings are a specific band of an employee's salary that is used to calculate pension contributions.
-For the 2024/25 tax year, this band is set between £6,240 and £50,270 per year (before tax).
-Only earnings within this range are used to determine contributions.
+For the 2024/25 tax year, this band sits between £6,240 and £50,270 per year (before tax).
+Only the earnings within this range count towards pension contributions.

 Qualifying earnings include: